 I only have to real payouts this month.
 I own Apple in my taxable account and my bond mutual fund in my tax-advantage account.

 Both of those payouts total up to $91.74.
-I’ve contribute a bit towards my bond fund recently as the stock market rally has driven my bond allocation below target so that will help my monthly numbers going forward but they’ll still be far behind the quarterly months as you can see by the graph.
+I’ve contribute a bit towards my bond fund recently as the stock market rally has driven my bond allocation below target.
+That will help my monthly numbers going forward but they’ll still be far behind the quarterly months as you can see by the graph.

 This brings the total for 2017 so far to $1545.06.
-That’s a ways off my $8,000 bronze goal for 2017 but we still have June, September and December where most of my dividends are paid out.
+That’s a ways off my $8,000 bronze goal for 2017 but we still have June, September and December.
+Most of my dividends are paid out in those months.
 I won’t really know if I’ll hit that number until the end of December as that month makes up a big percentage of my dividends due to my holdings.

 Steve’s hourly wage has fallen these last two months and was well below minimum wage at $0.55/hr.
-My dividend employee Steve has taken it easy in preparation for June where he’ll hopefully try much harder.
-The hourly wage for the year is now down to $1.85/hr so not quite enough to retire on yet although that number will rise before the end of of the year due to the timing of the payouts.
+My dividend employee Steve has taken it easy in preparation for June.
+There, he’ll hopefully try much harder.
+The hourly wage for the year is now down to $1.85/hr so not quite enough to retire on yet.
+That number will rise before the end of of the year due to the timing of the payouts.

 June is up next so that’ll be another big month.
-Last year, June was $1265 so I’m hoping to see a number a good deal above that due to all the additional cash that has gone into my accounts since then and due to the dividend increases that have occurred since then in the securities I own.
-It’s hard to guarantee growth when you own so many mutual funds and ETFs since payments can vary in those but I’m pretty sure I should see some growth and am hoping for something similar to what I saw in March in terms of growth.
+Last year, June was $1265 so I’m hoping to see a number a good deal above that.
+I’ve had a lot of cash go into my accounts since then.
+Combine that with the dividend increases that have occurred since then in the securities I own and we’ve got a good time.
+It’s hard to guarantee growth when you own so many mutual funds and ETFs since payments can vary in those.
+However, I’m pretty sure I should see some growth and am hoping for something similar to what I saw in March.

 That’s it for this month.
 How was your may and are you looking forward to seeing what June brings?